Ocean Plastic Gifts

 Why: Because our oceans are becoming irreversibly degraded, via macro, meso, micro and nano plastics.

-All this information will be included in a Product Information Pack, available through the perks section on our Indiegogo Campaign Page.
+All this information will be included in a Product Information Pack, available through the perks section on our PayPal Donation Page.

 Photographs of the plastic they have removed (pile of bottles, section of fishing net, coil of rope, plastic tank for example.